 In order to prevent getting bit by a brown recluse, or any other type of spider, you should hire an Aptive pest control professional.
 When you use Aptive, a knowledgeable and trained service professional will conduct a thorough inspection of your property in order to uncover potential pest harborages.
 If you have favorable conditions for spiders in your home or yard, your Aptive professional will provide you with helpful methods and suggestions to prevent spider infestations from occurring.
 For example, your service professional may tell you to keep storage areas clutter-free and to make sure exterior doors and windows are well-sealed.

 Once your property has been inspected, an Aptive professional will develop a suitable treatment plan to get rid of the pests that are plaguing you.
-Every treatment plan is environmentally responsible and based on a customer’s specific needs.
+Every treatment plan is based on a customer’s specific needs.
 If necessary, an Aptive service professional will conduct a follow-up inspection and apply additional treatments.